Chemicals Management

 Overseas Laws and Regulations

-Countries around the world have established laws regulating chemicals aimed at accomplishing the United Nations 2030 Agenda for Sustainable Development.
+Countries around the world are establishing laws regulating chemicals aimed at accomplishing the United Nations 2030 Agenda for Sustainable Development.

-To respond to such changes, we are working with the regional headquarters and overseas Group companies to collect the latest information on legal requirements in each region or location and develop a system to ensure a more accurate response to regulations.
+To respond to such changes, we are working with the regional headquarters and overseas Group companies to collect the latest information on legal requirements in each region or location and develop two systems to ensure a more accurate response to regulations.

 Voluntary Chemicals Management Initiatives